hologramkrypt/saturni/assets/.wallpapers/README.md

                      ├── colors-hyprland.conf
 ```

 Wallust is a program that basically grabs the colors from an image.
 In the **.config** directory, you can find my wallust configuration.
+It is my favorite tool for customization in hyprland...

 ###### wallust.toml = configuration file
 ###### colors-hyprland.conf = template